mlhoutel/SigmaHelpSheets/Prismatic/PRISMATIC.md

 ```

 ### Test FFTW:
-> To build the default version of this library, use
+> To build the default version of this library in x32, use
 ```
-mkdir D:\Libraries\fftw-3.3.8\Build64Default & cd D:\Libraries\fftw-3.3.8\Build64Default
+mkdir D:\Libraries\fftw-3.3.8\Build32Default & cd D:\Libraries\fftw-3.3.8\Build32Default

 cmake -DBUILD_SHARED_LIBS:BOOL=ON -DBUILD_TESTS:BOOL=ON -DDISABLE_ALLOCA:BOOL=ON -DDISABLE_STATIC:BOOL=ON -DENABLE_SHARED:BOOL=ON -DENABLE_THREADS:BOOL=ON -DWITH_COMBINED_THREADS:BOOL=ON -DWITH_OUR_MALLOC16:BOOL=ON "D:\Libraries\fftw-3.3.8"